 Water leaks can waste water 24 hours a day, 7 days a week and cost you hundreds of dollars each year.

-Here are some simple ways to check your home for water leaks
+Here are some simple ways to check for household water leaks

 - Check for leaks by reading your water meter regularly.